antontarasenko1/gitbooktest/publishing/publishing-your-content.md

 {% embed url="https://docs.gitbook.com/spaces/space-visibility" %}

 {% hint style="info" %}
-**Good to know!** We're still documenting this version of GitBook.
+**Good to know!** We're still documenting this vers ion of GitBook.
 Some documentation links might be out of date for now!
 {% endhint %}